SilviaS152002/ArticulatedCarFramework/README.md

    - [ ] Won't fix
 7. if mainPivot has a truck, it will not roll
    - [x] Patched in beta11
+8. extra-long articulated sets allow switch to be set under them under certain conditions, leading to derailment / warping
+   - [ ] Problem identified, to be patched

 Extras:
 Includes a teeny tiny little patch such that first-person car-pushing is based on your facing direction instead of where you are relative to the center of the car.